 What is your favourite part of studying at Leeds?

 I really enjoy studying at Leeds because of the friendly and committed research community the School has built.
 Since I arrived, I have only found open doors, attentive ears, and insightful conversations with all the people I have met, starting with my supervisors.
 In such a free and respectful academic context, my work has evolved with the help of thought-provoking questions and comments, and thanks to the very interesting and inspirational presentations both from human and physical geographers.
 All this makes the School of Geography an incomparable place to develop one’s research skills.

 What activities do you take part in outside of your studies?

 One of my favourite places at the University is the swimming pool, so I spend some time everyday at The Edge.
 It is simply a great thing to have such a good gym so close to the School.
-Something I really like is to go out to the Yorkshire Dales or just to the outskirts of Leeds with some of my friends: amazing landscapes shared with your favourite people.
+I also really enjoy the Yorkshire Dales or the outskirts of Leeds with some of my friends: amazing landscapes shared with your favourite people.
 I also take advantage of the wide range of places to socialise outside the university, which connect me with local life in many different ways.

 What are your ambitions for the future?